Anniemarie001/Linear-Regression-GRP16/README.md

 2. Ensure you have Python and the necessary libraries installed.
 3. Open the Jupyter Notebook (`index.ipynb`) and run the cells sequentially to reproduce the analysis and results.

+## Data Understanding

+The initial phase of the project involves importing necessary libraries such as pandas, numpy, matplotlib, seaborn, and various sklearn modules for preprocessing, model selection, and evaluation.
+The dataset is then loaded for inspection, revealing it contains 21,597 rows and 21 columns, encompassing a wide range of property characteristics.

+## Conclusion

+This project aims to provide a comprehensive analysis of the King County House Sales dataset to aid a real estate agency in making informed decisions regarding property sales and renovations.
+Through meticulous data preparation, exploratory analysis, and model development, we strive to uncover the factors that significantly influence house prices in King County, Washington.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.